Garden of Gethsemane, a teaching tool for all ?

 In all these instances, he slipped away and was not injured.
 They were like “no brainer” to split from these.
 These risks were predictably escapable and no harm would come to him.
 It was not yet his time to be sacrificed.

-Also, the first time he was tempted to hurt himself or commit suicide was directly from Satan himself.
+Also, the first time he was tempted to hurt himself or commit suicide was directly from Satan himself when the latter was trying to check him out whether he in fact was the Messiah.
 This narrative was recorded in Matt 4:6; Mark 1:12-13 and Luke 4:9-12.
-He did not succumb to Satan and overcame him with wisdom with help of the “Helper”(John 14:26;Holy Spirit).
-Satan knew people, before Jesus, claimed to be the Christ, yet died and gone they were.
+He did not succumb to Satan and instead overcame him with wisdom with help of the “Helper”(John 14:26;Holy Spirit).
+Satan knew people before Jesus, who claimed to be the Christ, yet died and gone they went.
 Nonetheless, Jesus did not divulge his identity to Satan who needed proof that he was the “chosen one”(Isaiah 42:1).

 Notice that in all of these risks in his life, he knew fully well that his “time was not yet”, as in John 7:6: